-The Unit 3 Active East and West Bottom Ash Ponds are located adjacent to each other and are formed by earthen embankments or ring dikes with a common embankment between them.
+The bottom ash treatment ponds are located adjacent to each other and are formed by earthen embankments or ring dikes with a common embankment between them.
 The impoundment areas range from 175 to 190 feet long by 71 to 80 feet wide with an approximate surface area of 0.2 and 0.3 acres for the east and west ponds, respectively.
 The ponds were designed by Black & Veatch in 1981 and are constructed with compacted clay embankments with 3H:1V exterior slopes and 2H:1V interior slopes with an approximately 10 feet wide crest.
 The embankments are not regulated as dams by the Michigan Dam Safety office.

-The Unit 3 ponds were constructed with 3 feet of $3x10^{-7}$ centimeters per second (cm/sec) clay over the floor and are approximately 9 feet deep.
+Both ponds were constructed with 3 feet of 3x10-7 centimeters per second (cm/sec) clay over the floor and are approximately 9 feet deep.
 The design bottom elevation of the ponds is Elevation (El) 585 feet and the current crest elevation ranges from 591.2 to 592.7 feet.
 Based on discussions with GHBLP personnel, normal operating conditions maintain a pond elevation of approximately El 588 to 590 feet (1.2 to 4.7 feet of freeboard).
 The estimated storage capacity of each pond (with two feet of freeboard) is approximately 68,000 and 77,000 cubic feet for the east and west ponds, respectively.

-A concrete overflow structure and sluice gate conduit between the Unit 3 Active East and West Bottom Ash Ponds allows for water level regulation between the two ponds and prevents overtopping of the embankment.
+A concrete overflow structure and sluice gate conduit between the east and west ponds allow for water level regulation between the two ponds and prevents overtopping of the embankment.
 These ponds do not have an outlet structure that discharges from the ponds.
 Water from the ponds is pumped back to the plant for reuse in plant operations after the bottom ash has settled out.
 A side stream from the recycled water is discharged to control solids in the recycled water and is regulated by the Michigan Department of Environmental Quality Permit number MI-0000278.
 Bottom ash is excavated from these ponds via crane or excavator and transported off-site.
 Periodically, GHBLP relines the ash ponds with clay to replace the clay liner that is removed during pond cleaning.